Hi Serena, we are going to dive into this. Squiggly Line stuff, get real time, talk to me about your story?

 That has been my experience.
 When I started I was obsessed with startup culture and working.
 “Weekends are for the weak” is what was on the wall at the incubator I worked at.
 And that was my god.
 Now I am a convert to Arianna Huffington - maybe because the exhaustion caught up with me <laughs> but this is about more than the win.
 It is about enjoying the journey and I am trying to do that now.
 I don’t always win that battle of course.

-I have learned, or I am still learning, that my best tool is me.
 I have to invest in that tool, I try to take time off and allow myself recovery, to create room to breathe and take stock of the whole.
 If you don’t do this, the small incremental pieces start to overwhelm you.

 This goes back to intuition for me – when you are in tune with yourself you make the best decisions, you are most connected to intuitive knowledge, does this resonate?